Varunmargam/My_Blogs/clkw2rt15000909mb2a3l8ocm.md

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1691108830993/a29c4925-d5dd-43bd-9604-2552f669d8cc.webp align="center")

-* **Hypervisor** sits on top of the infrastructure and allows to create VMs with their OS called Guest OS.
+* **Hypervisor** sits on top of the infrastructure and allows the creation of VMs with their OS called Guest OS.

 * **Docker** Engine uses the Host OS for its operations and helps you run and manage the containers.
 Since they have no OS they are lightweight processes and take less time to boot therefore, we can run more containers.

-* **Virtualization** is a Hardware virtualization since you get virtual RAM, virtual CPU, virtual Hardware, etc so you can install an OS to create a Virtual Machine.
+* **Virtualization** is Hardware virtualization since you get virtual RAM, virtual CPU, virtual Hardware, etc. so you can install an OS to create a Virtual Machine.

 * Since processes need OS to run **Docker** creates an illusion of having an OS inside the container for the process to run.
 Therefore, containerization is OS Virtualization.